No one likes cold showers. Especially during our cold Minnesota winters.

 Replacing your hot water heater at least two years before it dies could actually save you from a lot of pain and strife.
 Once your tank-style hot water heater becomes 8 to 10 years old, start planning a replacement.
 Do the same when your tankless water heater reaches 15 to 18 years of age.

 You avoid the unexpected expense and can budget for a new water heater if you know it’s nearing the end of its lifespan.
-You also avoid the pain of having to be without hot water while you wait for it to get repaired.
+You also avoid the pain of having to be without hot water while you wait for it to get repaired or replaced.
 Lastly, you can take your time, do your research, figure out how long water heaters last, and pick the right heater that suits all of your needs.

 UTILIZE NEW TECHNOLOGY TO YOUR ADVANTAGE